Los Angeles Dodgers: St. Louis Cardinals

+Primarily a playoff rivalry; since 1892, The Dodgers and St. Louis Cardinals have met six times in the postseason.
+The Cardinals have won four, including two NLCS series, while the Dodgers won the 2009 NLDS and the 2021 National League Wild Card Game.

+Cincinnati Reds

+The Dodgers' rivalry with the Cincinnati Reds was one of the most intense during the 1970s through the early 1990s.
+They often competed for the NL West division title.
+From 1970 to 1990, they had eleven 1–2 finishes in the standings, with seven of them being within 5½ games or fewer.
+Both teams also played in numerous championships during this span, combining to win 10 NL Pennants and 5 World Series titles from –, most notably as the Big Red Machine teams clashed frequently with the Tommy Lasorda-era Dodgers teams.
+Reds manager Sparky Anderson once said, "I don't think there's a rivalry like ours in either league.
+The Giants are supposed to be the Dodgers' natural rivals, but I don't think the feeling is there anymore.
+It's not there the way it is with us and the Dodgers."
+The rivalry ended when division realignment moved the Reds to the NL Central.
+However, they did face one another in the 1995 NLDS.

+American League

 Los Angeles Angels

 This rivalry refers to a series of games played with the Los Angeles Angels.
 The Freeway Series takes its name from the massive freeway system in the greater Los Angeles metropolitan area, the home of both teams; one could travel from one team's stadium to the other simply by traveling along Interstate 5.
-The term is akin to Subway Series which refers to meetings between New York City baseball teams.
-The term "Freeway Series" also inspired the official name of the region's NHL rivalry: the Freeway Face-Off.
+The term is akin to Subway Series, a term for meetings between New York City baseball teams.
+The term Freeway Series also inspired the official name of the region's NHL rivalry: the Freeway Face-Off.

-Animosity between the team's fanbases grew stronger in 2005, when the Angels' new team owner Arte Moreno changed the name of his ball club from the 'Anaheim Angels', to the 'Los Angeles Angels of Anaheim'.
-Since the city of Anaheim is located roughly 30 miles from Downtown Los Angeles, the Angels franchise was ridiculed throughout the league for the contradictory nature surrounding the name, especially by Dodgers owner Frank McCourt, who filed a formal complaint to commissioner Bud Selig.
-Once the complaint was denied, McCourt devised a t-shirt mocking the crosstown rivals reading 'The Los Angeles Dodgers of Los Angeles', which remains popular amongst the fanbase to this day.
+Animosity between the team's fanbases grew in 2005, when the Angels' new team owner Arte Moreno changed the name of his ball club from the 'Anaheim Angels', to the 'Los Angeles Angels of Anaheim'.
+Since the city of Anaheim is roughly 30 miles from Downtown Los Angeles, the Angels franchise was ridiculed throughout the league for the contradictory name, especially by Dodgers owner Frank McCourt, who filed a formal complaint to commissioner Bud Selig.
+After the complaint was denied, McCourt ordered a t-shirt reading "The Los Angeles Dodgers of Los Angeles", which remains popular among fans to this day.